-He has authored the reference text book "Cardiovascular and Vascular Diseases of the Aorta" and has authored or co-authored hundreds of journal articles, reviews, book chapters, abstracts, and commentaries.
-He has been invited to lecture at hundreds of regional, national, and international symposia and conferences.
-He is the former associate editor of the Annals of Thoracic Surgery.
-He also serves on several editorial boards, including the Journal of Thoracic and Cardiovascular Surgery, Journal for Minimal Invasive Cardiac Surgery, Journal of Cardiac Surgery, and the Annals of Cardiovascular and Thoracic Surgery.
+Dr. Svensson is the author of the reference text book, Cardiovascular and Vascular Diseases of the Aorta, and has authored or co-authored hundreds of journal articles, reviews, book chapters, abstracts, and commentaries.
+He has been an invited speaker at hundreds of regional, national and international symposia and conferences.
+He is the former Associate Editor of the Annals of Thoracic Surgery, and serves on several editorial boards, including the Journal of Thoracic and Cardiovascular Surgery, Journal of Cardiac Surgery, and the Annals of Cardiovascular and Thoracic Surgery.

 View Dr. Svensson's Presentations for Medical Professionals: Evolution of aortic valve and aortic surgery - Parts I and II